Guide: The Sangre de Cristo Range Traverse

 Cross a trail between Comanche Peak and Venerable Peak.
 Good, albeit accessible camping from the outside world along with dependable water can be found east at Comanche Lake.
 To the west, a fairly intricate trail network can be found, which can be used to eventually filter you to the town of Crestone, CO.

 If you’ve had enough of ridge running for a while, you can drop down to this trail network and partake in more conventional high alpine backpacking all the way to the col to Electric Peak.
 Trails here are well-maintained, but perhaps suffer from a little too much horse traffic.
-It’s likely the horse outfits that have helped maintain these trails.
+It’s likely the horse outfits themselves that have helped maintain the trails.

 If you elect to drop down off the ridge, be aware that the views up toward the ridge from treeline will only elicit severe FOMO of a more heavenly life on the ridge.